bilibili/UnityBVA/README.md

 # Features

-We believe that UGC will overwhelm the whole industry in the next decade and everybody will be encouraged to devote their effort on building the metaverse, let go of imagination and creativity.
+We believe that UGC will overwhelm the whole industry in the next decade and everybody will be encouraged to devote their effort on building the metaverse, let go out of imagination and creativity.

+Uniform role model specification, provide a standard for facial & motion capture to better fit the model, and it can also be applied to VR games that need an Avatar, a single file can provide cinematic movement, the dressup system for role, scene, lighting, multimedia, all these content pack in a file and no additional attached configuration required, and it is **cross-platform as well as version compatibility, You don't have to use a particular version of the engine.**(AssetBundle has this problem)

+It comes with a very efficient dynamic bone system that supports parallel computing, by utilizing Unity’s Job System and Burst compiler to create efficient code. ([Automatic-DynamicBone by OneYoungMan](https://github.com/OneYoungMean/Automatic-DynamicBone))

 - Export Avatar & Scene (editor full ability & runtime partial ability)
 - Import VRM & MMD model as Prefab in Editor